rohitva/JavaUtils/README.md

 This package has support to retry any method/API call.
 We have added support of three widely used retry strategies :
 **FixedIntervalRetryStrategy** , **IncrementalIntervalRetryStrategy** and **ExponentialBackoffWithEqualJitterStrategy**.
 Application developer can choose which strategy they want to use and what are right parameters for their application (WaitTime, TotalRetryCount etc).
 It also supports call-back for success and failure.
 There are examples of how the application developer can write synchronous or asynchronous call-back.

+## WorkflowUtils
+A very basic in memory workflow framework.
+//TODO: Add documentation